fxos-eng/v3-architecture/README.md

 Web-apps aren't as fast as they could be.
 We're building large fragile single-threaded applications that can't leverage the full power of the device they're running on.
 It's difficult for newcomers to digest the scope of an application and regressions are easy to introduce.

 This v3 architectural proposition flips today's web-application development model on its head.
-Using bleeding edge web-technologies and approaching the problem form an angle that better suits the constraints of our platform.
+Using bleeding edge web-technologies and approaching the problem from an angle that better suits the constraints of our platform.

-## Concepts:
+## Concepts

 1. **Offline caching** assets using Service Worker (js, html, css, images, etc).
 2. **Caching rendered content** for fast subsequent page loads.
 3. **Storing content in the cloud** to allow it to be used across devices.